GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

 ## Browse the data in the Cosmos DB

-1. Install MongoDb extension in VS code : `MongoDB for VS code`
+1. Install MongoDb extension in VS code : `MongoDB for VS code`.
+If you are using GitHub Codespaces, extension is already installed.

    ![alt text](images/rag_load_data_image-6.png)